Driving Tips

 Pull Over

-If you are driving below the speed limit at a relaxed holiday pace (to enjoy the views), then please consider others.
-If other cars catch-up with you, then do pull over at the next safe parking spot to let others get past you.
+If you are driving below the speed limit at a relaxed holiday pace (to enjoy the views), then please consider others, especially locals who are using their vehicles for work or school runs.
+If other cars catch up with you, then do pull over at the next safe parking spot to let others get past you.
 This will allow you to enjoy your drive without slowing others down.

 Parking